-General information
+1. General information

-The main activity of the Banking Group is factoring, which is governed, in Italy, by the Italian Civil Code (Book IV - Chapter V, Articles 1260-1267) and Law no. 52 of February 21, 1991 and subsequent amendments, and which consists of a plurality of financial services that can be structured in various ways, mainly through the sale of trade receivables.
+Factoring is governed by the Italian Civil Code (Book IV - Title I, Chapter V, Articles 1260-1267) and Law no. 52 of February 21, 1991 and subsequent amendments, and consists of a plurality of financial services that can be structured in various ways, through the recourse or non-recourse assignment of trade receivables.